mohan-the-octocat/mohan-the-octocat/README.md

 ### What I am here for
 - Discuss broader industry trends around DevOps and how it helps your digital transformation
--
+- Understand where you are headed in your DevOps journey
-- Wow GitHub.com can be your Enterprise DevOps platform
+- Explain how GitHub.com can be your Enterprise DevOps platform

 ## Fun fact: 🪄